|

 versions/outtakes/restorations as described above?
 Grouped chronologically,

 so as not to mix wildly different Beatles styles.
+Did such a thing ever

 *The

-tragically morphed into the bland “Eight Days a Week” film and the heavily
+tragically morphed into the bland “Eight Days a Week” film and the

-condition with MAL 9000 under the supervision of Peter Jackson.
+music to pristine condition with MAL 9000 under the supervision of Peter

+Jackson.
 DVD and CD.

-The original brief: chronicle the development of The Beatles from kids
+The original brief: chronicle the development of The

-Quarrymen through the Pete Best-era Beatles to the jaded “old guys” on the
+everything from The Quarrymen through the Pete Best-era Beatles to the jaded

-Apple rooftop.
-Include never-before-released Cavern material owned by
+“old guys” on the Apple rooftop.
+Include never-before-released Cavern

 *Magical Mystery Tour film, Special Edition---Yes, the knock on this